Iran says ready to answer U.N. nuclear agency's questions

 Although separate, it is still closely aligned with the wider-ranging diplomacy between Tehran and the six powers - the United States, Russia, China, France, Britain and Germany.

-Iran says its nuclear programme is peaceful and that it is Israel's assumed atomic arsenal that threatens peace.
+Iran says its nuclear program is peaceful and that it is Israel's assumed atomic arsenal that threatens peace.

 Ali Akbar Velayati, a senior adviser to Iranian Supreme Leader Ali Khamenei, said Iran would not back down "an iota from its nuclear rights".

-Note: (This story has been refiled to clarify position of Kamalvandi)